-We have two operating segments, our Ionis Core segment and Akcea Therapeutics, our subsidiary.
-In July 2017, Akcea completed an IPO and therefore, beginning in July 2017, we no longer own 100 percent of Akcea.
-We have retained approximately 68 percent ownership of Akcea.
-Refer to Note 8, Subsequent Events, for further information related to Akcea's IPO.
-Our reportable segments remain unchanged as a result of Akcea's IPO.
+We have two operating segments, our Ionis Core segment and Akcea Therapeutics.
+Prior to Akcea's IPO in July 2017, we owned 100 percent of Akcea's stock.
+After Akcea's IPO, we owned approximately 68 percent of Akcea.
+We did not change our reportable segments as a result of Akcea's IPO.
 Akcea is a biopharmaceutical company focused on developing and commercializing drugs to treat patients with serious cardiometabolic diseases caused by lipid disorders.
 We provide segment financial information and results for our Ionis Core segment and our Akcea Therapeutics segment based on the segregation of revenues and expenses that our chief decision maker reviews to assess operating performance and to make operating decisions.
-We use judgments and estimates in determining the allocation of shared expenses to the two segments.
+We allocate a portion of Ionis' development, R&D support expenses and general and administrative expenses to Akcea for work we performed on behalf of Akcea.